Ainhoa Gutiérrez del Pozo

 Abaño, 2086

 In the future, energy is running out.
 It is winter 2086.
 The world has collapsed, and there is hardly any electricity left anywhere on earth.
-Akuario (32) lives alone in an abandoned hydroelectric power station, and she has a plan: for the bees to outlive humanity.
-She uses what’s left of the electric power on the wellbeing of the beehives and also to overcome the loneliness and anxiety that the end of the world has generated in her.
+Akuario (38) lives alone in an abandoned hydroelectric power station, and she has a plan: for the bees to outlive humanity.
+She uses what is left of the electric power on the wellbeing of the beehives and also to overcome the loneliness and anxiety that the end of the world has generated in her.

 Ethics, love and science fiction in times of apocalypse.